Science and technology in Armenia: Recent history

-Armenia experienced recession in 2009 during the global financial crisis, before returning to modest economic growth.
+Armenia experienced recession in 2009 due to the 2008 financial crisis, before returning to modest economic growth.
 Over the period 2008-2013, Armenia's economy grew by 1.7% per year, on average.
 Building an efficient research system was a state strategic objective for the Armenian authorities in 2014.
 Armenia has a number of assets, including a strong science base, a large Armenian diaspora and traditional national values that emphasize education and skills.
 Nonetheless, according to UNESCO in 2015, there were still hurdles to overcome in building the national innovation system.
 The biggest among these were the poor linkages between universities, research institutions and the business sector.
 This was partly a legacy of the country's Soviet past, when the policy focus was on developing linkages across the Soviet economy rather than within Armenia.
 Research institutes and industry were part of value chains within a large market that disintegrated with the Soviet Union.
 Two decades on, domestic businesses had yet to become effective sources of demand for innovation.

-Armenia was ranked 69th in the Global Innovation Index in 2021, down from 64th in 2019.
+Armenia was ranked 59th in the Global Innovation Index in 2025.
 In June 2022, the Gituzh initiative was formed by around 200 founders and 18 associations to "prioritize" modernizing Armenia's science industries.
 The Gituzh initiative outlined an intent to push for an official state order by the government to support research and development, which at the time it lacked, with half of the 2021 allocated budget for defence R&D in 2021 used for unknown purposes.